mersy-28/mersy-28/README.md

 # Hi there! 👋

-I'm a front-end development student at Nucamp currently expanding my skills in React.
+I'm a front-end development student at Nucamp currently diving into the world of React.
 By day, I write **HTML, CSS, and JavaScript**.
 By night, I *still* write **HTML, CSS, and JavaScript**... but with more snacks.
 I'm passionate about making cool things on the web, even if it means breaking stuff along the way (and fixing it later... maybe)

 ## 🚀 About me
 - Lifelong learner and proud betta fish mom 🐟